 How should I take Zipsor?

 Take Zipsor exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take Zipsor in larger amounts or for longer than recommended.
+Follow the directions on your prescription label and read all medication guides.
+Your doctor may occasionally change your dose.
 Use the lowest dose that is effective in treating your condition.

 If you use Zipsor long-term, you may need frequent medical tests.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 Diclofenac potassium liquid-filled capsules: 25 mg orally 4 times a day

 Comment: Diclofenac potassium liquid filled capsules are not interchangeable with other diclofenac products containing the sodium or potassium salt.